Feyerabend/vm/vm1/README.md

 and double-click, check through the developer option in your browser the output from "console.log".
-2. Another stripped and rudimentary implementation is in *alternate-vm.py*, which you can run if Python >3.10 is installed
+2. Another stripped and rudimentary implementation is in *alternate-vm.py*, which you can run if Python >3.10 is installed.
 3. Or use *alternate-vm.php* in PHP.

 You will notice the program is the same in *principle* (as the opcodes can also be) so we only implement a new virtual machine each time we would like to run the program on another system, operating system, hardware, etc. *The code for the program then can remain the same.* Sun Microsystems Inc., the company originally behind the programming language Java, once had a slogan: "Write Once, Run Anywhere,"[^any]